List of Tom and Jerry characters: Tiny Bulldog

 This nameless mouse-sized bulldog, designed similarly to Spike the Bulldog, is Jerry's pet dog companion in only two shorts: The Cat's Me-Ouch (1965) and Purr-Chance to Dream (1967).
 His role is similar to Spike in cartoons such as The Bodyguard (1944), Fit To Be Tied (1952), and Much Ado About Mousing (1964), which is to defend Jerry against Tom.
 He is presumably the oldest son of Spike before Tyke, and this could be identified by his looks and personality that is similar to his father Spike.
 Unlike Spike and Tyke, he has a big bite (similar to those of Looney Tunes' Tasmanian Devil).

-Porpoise
+Shark

 A shark who tries to eat Tom and Jerry.
 He appears in Puss 'n' Boats and Filet Meow (both 1966) and Surf-Bored Cat and Cannery Rodent (both 1967).
 The creature's color and species varies, in Cannery Rodent and Surf-Bored Cat it is a blue shark, while in Filet Meow and Puss 'n' Boats it is a great white shark.

-Porpoise also appeared in The Tom and Jerry Comedy Show episode "A Connecticut mouse in King Arthur's court" (1980).